BrindleDigital/rentfetch/readme.txt

 == Changelog ==

+= 0.15.11 =

+* Feature: adding a 'no-units-available' or 'has-units-available' class on all floorplan archive views, based on whether units are available.

 = 0.15.10 =

 * Bugfix: Google appears to have changed their scheme for linking to locations.
 Updating this to get better results while still linking to the location page where possible (if it has a "named" Google places location)